bcross/packer-k3OS/README.md

+## Instructions
-## Currently supported platforms
+Currently supported platforms
 * Windows 10 Hyper-V

 Running RunMe.ps1 will run Bootstrap.ps1, then Build.ps1, then Deploy.ps1.
 Run Clean.ps1 to clean up all VMs and start over.

+Don't run Bootstrap.ps1 every time.
+It's slow.

 The scripts are designed to be quiet.
 As Packer runs, all output is stored in packer_logs.
 If it feels stuck, go there to see why.

+Run Bootstrap.ps1 again to update binaries and the k3OS iso.

 ## What you end up with
 * VMs stored in the vms folder.